ocaml/ocaml.org/data/news/ocamlorg/ocamlorg-2023-06.md

 This month, we worked on a [new governance page](https://github.com/ocaml/ocaml.org/pull/1239) that lists the teams and maintainers of the ecosystem.

 The main challenge is to list the maintainers of each project accurately, going forward.
-To that end, we're [considering using GitHub teams](https://github.com/ocaml/infrastructure/issues/55) to get an up-to-date list of maintainers for each project.
+To that end, we're [discussing using GitHub teams](https://github.com/ocaml/infrastructure/issues/55) to get an up-to-date list of maintainers for each project.

 ## General Improvements